Friday, April 18, 2025

 Conclusion

-If the text belongs, it sounds like Enoch is who God is calling the "Son of Man."
+If the 71:14 belongs, it sounds like Enoch is who God is calling the "Son of Man."
 Even in the far right translation in the parallel image, it is unclear who the son of man is.
 A Christian would assume it's Jesus for obvious reasons, but anyone else could very easily assume it was God announcing Enoch to the thousands of angels.